For this church: ![]() ![]() ![]() |

 Scaly

-These are placed either side of the altar.
+There are two niches placed either side of the altar.
 The stone frame is a crocketed arched canopy beneath which, on the left hand niche, is a statue of Our Lady.
 The canopy and statue were discovered when the road outside the church was widened and returned to its rightful place in 1933.
 The head of the statue which is thought to have been lost in the time of Cromwell, was replaced in 2003.
-It was designed and made by Alan Micklethwaite the master sculptor at Lincoln Cathedral.
+It was designed and made by Alan Micklethwaite, the master sculptor at Lincoln Cathedral.

 A door in the south west corner of the nave leads to a narrow spiral staircase leading a small room.
 According to local legend Nan Scott left her house in Holme during the great plague of 1666 to live in this room away from infection for several weeks.
 When forced to visit her house for supplies she found the parish deserted except for herself and one other, and was so horrified she returned to the chamber and ended her days there.